Nonlinear Methods for Shape Optimization Problems in Liquid Crystal Tactoids: Q-tensor Model for Tactoids

-Absent any external forces, we specifically consider the one constant Landau-De Gennes model, where the free energy sufficient to capture the physics of nematic tactoids, $\mathcal{F}$, depends on the state variables of the system: the shape $\mathcal{M}$ and the tensor $\mathcal{Q}(\vec{x})$.
+Absent any external forces, we specifically consider the one constant Landau--de Gennes model, where the free energy sufficient to capture the physics of nematic tactoids, $\mathcal{F}$, depends on the state variables of the system: the shape $\mathcal{M}$ and the tensor $\mathcal{Q}(\vec{x})$.
 The free energy is,

-where the first three bulk terms represent a Landau expansion of the free energy of ${\mathcal{Q}}$ with Landau coefficients $a$, $b$, and $c$.
+where the first three bulk terms represent a Landau expansion of the free energy of ${\mathcal{Q}}$ with Landau coefficients $a$, $b$, and $c$ with units $Nm^{-2}$.
 These parameters, in effect, select a particular uniform value of $S$ in the bulk; by convention, $a$ is chosen to be temperature dependent, $a = a_0(T-T_0)$, where $T_0$ is the temperature below which the isotropic phase is no longer stable.
-The fourth term involving $\nabla{\mathcal{Q}}$ represents elasticity, and here, we adopt the commonly used one-constant approximation with a single elastic constant $L_1$.
+The fourth term involving $\nabla{\mathcal{Q}}$ represents elasticity, and here, we adopt the commonly used one-constant approximation with a single elastic constant $L_1$ with units $N$.
 On the boundary, $\partial\mathcal{M}$, the constant term with prefactor $\sigma$ represents the isotropic surface tension.
 The second term is the anisotropic surface tension with anchoring coefficient $W$ and is constructed to favor the alignment of the LC in the tangent plane of the boundary surface.
+The surface parameters have units $Nm^{-1}$.
 Here, $\mathcal{Q}_s$ is a $Q-$tensor with alignment in the normal direction of the surface,

 where $\bm{\nu}$ is the local normal vector at the surface, $S_0$ is the degree of order induced by the surface, which may differ from the value set by the Landau coefficients in the bulk depending on the chemistry of the liquid crystal-host interface.
 The prefactor $W>0$ controls the orientation such that, combined with the negative sign in front, higher values penalize the director's orientation toward the tangent plane.
 As discussed above, we impose a volume constraint,